Yoga & Meditation For Self-Healing

-Below are several breath/meditation practices you can do on your own to help deeply relax, refresh, gain strength and begin to clear anything troubling.
-These will leave you feeling alert, very present and composed.
+Below are several breath/meditation practices you can do on your own to help deeply relax, refresh, gain strength and begin to clear anything troubling in your mind.
+These will leave you feeling alert, present and composed.
 Jot Singh

 1) ONE MINUTE BREATH

 20 seconds to inhale, 20 seconds to hold, 20 seconds to exhale - is the Ideal!!

 New to this?
 Start inhaling for 10 seconds, holding for 10 seconds, exhaling for 10 seconds.
 Even 5 second segments are fine, if you find 10 second segments are too much after a few minutes.
 Continue for a minimum of 7 minutes.
 Doing this for 11 or 22 minutes can be most beneficial.
 Breathing for this is done through the nose only.

 Openness to feeling one's presence and the presence of the spirit.